kishorkhanduri/rentify-real-state/README.md

 ## Deployment

 - **Backend**: Deployed on Render platform.
 Render provides a simple and scalable way to deploy backend services.
-- **Frontend**: Deployed on Vercel.
-Vercel offers a fast and reliable hosting service for frontend applications.
+- **Frontend**: Deployed on Render platform.
+Render offers a fast and reliable hosting service for frontend applications.
 - **Database**: MongoDB cluster used for data storage, providing a scalable and secure database solution.